MartijnKok/Portfolio/README.md

 #### RNN
 The RNN model is a basic RNN model with a hidden layer and a LSTM classifier.
 This model has the same input as the CNN model so most parts of the CNN code can be used for the RNN model, link: [RNN](Predictive_Models/RNN_Overlap_Dataloader.ipynb).
 The model was based on a RNN model that J. Vuurens showed during a lecture.

+!!!!
+REFERENCE TO TRAINING MODEL FOR TUNING THE MODEL!!!!

 ### Training a Model
 After the two models were made i trained them with the main dataset of the project.
 I splitted the dataset into two parts, the train part and test part.
 The train part was 75% of the data en the test part was 25%.
 The first time i trained the model i set the epochs on 3000, ofcourse this overfitted the model.
 To ensure there was no overfitting i visualized the accuracy, loss, recall and precision over the amount of epochs, see: [CNN](Predictive_Models/1D_CNN_Dataloader.ipynb) and [RNN](Predictive_Models/RNN_Overlap_Dataloader.ipynb).
 After looking at the visualizations i saw the model was overfitting and the learning rate of the model was to high.
 To fix the overfitting i used a dataloader on both models also i played with the learning rate and the epochs.
 For the CNN i also tuned the size of the Convolusional layers and the linear layers.
 I tuned the RNN with different hidden layer sizes.
 For both model i played around and looked at the results for every change and finaly tunned the model to achieve the highest Recall with a acceptable precision.